 In the Kyrgyz Republic, the USAID MOMENTUM Routine Immunization Transformation and Equity project has been providing technical assistance for the rollout of COVID-19 vaccination in Jalal-Abad, Batken, and Chui Oblasts and Bishkek City.
 The Project works closely with the Kyrgyz Republic government, immunization stakeholders, and other technical partners working to support the health system and demand-related activities for the vaccination effort, especially among priority vaccination groups, including those over 60 years, pregnant and lactating women, and people with chronic diseases.

-JSI also managed Kyrgyzstan country program for USAID’s flagship global Maternal and Child Health Integrated Project (MCHIP), which worked to ensure the eradication of polio and to prevent future outbreaks of vaccine preventable diseases (VPDs).
-The project achieved its goal by working within the existing health system at national, oblast, rayon, and health facility levels to better and more reliably monitor immunization services by identifying high-risk groups and by working more effectively with local community resources.
+Previously, JSI managed the Kyrgyz country program for USAID’s flagship global Maternal and Child Health Integrated Project (MCHIP), which achieved its goal by working within the existing health system at national, oblast, rayon, and health facility levels to better and more reliably monitor immunization services by identifying high-risk groups and by working more effectively with local community resources.

-JSI also managed the SPRING Nutrition project in partnership with the Kyrgyzstan Ministries of Health and Agriculture, working to reduce stunting through evidence-based interventions with a clear pathway to national scale-up.
-JSI worked to improve nutrition-related behaviors at the household level while also building capacity at the national level in support of nutrition-centered policy and decision-making.
+JSI managed the SPRING Nutrition project in partnership with the Kyrgyz Republic Ministries of Health and Agriculture and improved nutrition-related behaviors at the household level while also building capacity at the national level to support nutrition-centered policy and decision-making.